turbot/flowpipe-mod-aws-thrifty/pipelines/route53/docs/correct_one_route53_health_check_if_unused.md

-# Correct one Route53 health check if unused

 ## Overview

 Route53 health checks have an associated monthly cost, therefore those which are no longer required should be removed to prevent further charges.